Thrynk/azure-mlops-poc/README.md

 This repository is intended to reproduce the [MLOps Python repository](https://github.com/microsoft/MLOpsPython/) of Azure.

 I wanted to reproduce step by step, the project to understand better the different tools to use, and the overall concept of integrating MLOps in a Machine Learning Project in Microsoft Azure.
+And also to add some custom tools, that I think are useful for MLOps.

 ### A few words on MLOps Python project